 For a long time, Kawasaki has taken a different approach.
 Kawasaki prefers to increase the capacity for its street bikes so that it can extract more mid-range from them without sacrificing peak power.

-The Kawasaki Ninja 1000’s engine is the same as the one in the 2010 Kawasaki Z1000, though in a different state of tune.
+The Kawasaki Ninja 1000’s engine was the same as the one in the 2010 Kawasaki Z1000, though in a different state of tune.
 The engine was all-new from 2010.
 The previous two generations of Z1000 had used a bored-out ZX-9R engine, but the 2010-on Z1000 got an all-new block designed from the ground up to be for street riding rather than the track.

 –> See our guide to bore, stroke, and engine displacement for longer discussion on how these parameters affect engines.